wp-plugins/oik-nivo-slider/readme.txt

 * Works with existing content, does not add its own custom post type
 * Uses the oik plugin's shortcode API for *lazy smart* shortcodes
 * The [nivo] shortcode is interchangeable with other oik shortcodes such as [bw_images], [bw_thumbs] or [bw_pages]
+* Supports display of images from a NextGEN gallery
+* Supports display of a plugin's screenshots

 Note: oik-nivo-slider is dependent upon the oik plugin.
 You can activate it but it will not function correctly unless the pre-requisite version of oik is also activated.